Lazar Mladenov

-Lazar Mladenov (Лазар Димитров Младенов) (July 11, 1854 – March 4, 1918) was a Bulgarian Orthodox priest and, later, a member of the Bulgarian Uniat Church in the Ottoman Empire and a convert to Eastern Catholicism.
+Lazar Mladenov (Лазар Димитров Младенов) (July 11, 1854 – March 4, 1918) was a Bulgarian Orthodox priest and, later, a member of the Bulgarian Greek Catholic Church in the Ottoman Empire and a convert to Eastern Catholicism.

 Biography

 He was born in Bansko to Dimitar Poparabadzhiev, a Bulgarian Exarchate priest and a teacher.
 Dimitar wrote for the newspaper Bulgaria and corresponded with Dragan Tsankov, who would become the first Liberal Prime Minister of the country.
 Lazar's sister, Mila Dimitrova, was a member of the Internal Macedonian Revolutionary Organization (IMRO).

 Mladenov attended a French Catholic school in Thessaloniki, graduated from highschool in Turin and attended the French college in Constantinople.
 After his spiritual education in Paris, he was ordained by the Archbishop of Paris.
 In June 1878, he was part of the French delegation to the Congress of Berlin.
 Later that year, he was sent to teach at the St. Benedict college in Constantinople, preferred a priestly vocation and began to serve in Thessaloniki.